jaimeMV-coder/jaimeMV-coder/README.md

 	<h4 align="center">Informatic Engineer.
 		A young man of 26 years fan of technology, lover of video games, always willing to learn new things.
       Interested in Artificial Intelligence, Machine Learning, Data Science.
-I enjoy working as a team and individually..
+I enjoy working as a team and individually.
 	</h4>
 </div>